dotnet/interactive/docs/kernels-overview.md

 ## Commands and events

 All communication with a kernel takes place through a sequence of commands and events.
 The typical sequence starts with a command being sent to the kernel, which will reply with one or more events.
-The terminating event will always be either `CommandHandled` (if everything completed successfully) or `CommandFailed` (if there was a compilation error or runtime exception), but this will usually be preceded by one or more other events describing the results of the command.
+The terminating event will always be either `CommandSucceeded` (if everything completed successfully) or `CommandFailed` (if there was a compilation error or runtime exception), but this will usually be preceded by one or more other events describing the results of the command.

 The most common command is `SubmitCode`, which is used when a block of code is sent to the kernel for execution.
 A code submission is created each time you run a notebook cell.
 But a single submission may in fact generate multiple commands.